-Offering workers with complimentary food can boost morale, according to a Glass door survey, and a pleased worker is an effort worker.
+Offering workers with complimentary food can boost morale, more than motivational speaking from a professional, according to a Glass door survey, and a pleased worker is an hard worker.
 A current study found that better workers are 12% more efficient.
 Now that’s a win for everyone!

 A healthier workforce

 A healthy worker is more efficient and is sick less typically.
 Through your choice of food and workplace snacks, you can also produce and promote a healthy food environment in the office by choosing fresh and real food.
 It’s typically too easy to get a quick lunch that’s unhealthy and carb-heavy, however with the best lunch ingredients that are well balanced and healthy, you can improve brain power by as much as 20% and achieve more at work!